scality/Zenko-RFCs/docs/design/object-lock.md

-Whenever requests such as DELETE object using version-id, Multi-Object DELETE specifying version-id or a Lifecycle action to permanently delete the object version are received, the current date and time is evaluated against the `retain-until-date` set on the object and the client will receive an `Access Denied` error if the current date and time is less than the `retain-until-date` set on the object.
+Whenever requests such as DELETE object using version-id, Multi-Object DELETE specifying version-id or a Lifecycle action to permanently delete the object version are received, the current date and time is compared against the `retain-until-date` set on the object and the client will receive an `Access Denied` error if the current date and time is less than the `retain-until-date` set on the object.
-When the current date and time exceeds the `retain-until-date`, deletes on the object version are automatically allowed.
+When the current date and time exceeds the `retain-until-date`, deletes on the object version are not prevented by the object lock mechanism.
 There is no cleanup action to remove the `retain-until-date` set on the object version's metadata once the `retain-until-date` expires.
 DELETE object requests without a version id result in creation of delete markers on top of the object version, even if the object has a lock configuration set